sjMalik/node-express-mongo-vue/README.md

 # node-express-mongo-vue

 ## morgan
-Create a new morgan logger middleware function using the given format and options.
+HTTP request logger middleware for node.js.
+It creates a new morgan logger middleware function using the given format and options.
 The format argument may be a string of a predefined name
 ### Options
 Morgan accepts these properties in the options object.
 1. immediate : Write log line on request instead of response.
 This means that a requests will be logged even if the server crashes, but data from the response (like the response code, content length, etc.) cannot be logged.